 The HPI means well by focusing on ecological impact, but how can wealthy countries compete?
 Well, they have two options:

 - Reduce ecological footprint to compete with poor countries

 - Curb spending to simulate resource-usage of poor countries

-Most wealthy countries are currently tackling ecological issues such as climate change.
-But none of the suggested targets, even if brought forward 50 years and multipled by 10, would come remotely close to competing with the poorest countries.
+Most wealthy countries are currently tackling environmental issues such as climate change.
+But none of the suggested targets, even if brought forward 50 years and multiplied by 10, would come remotely close to competing with the poorest countries.
 So without a second industrial revolution that would essentially defy physics, this can’t happen.

 As for curbing spending to simulate poverty, we all know where that would lead… massive unemployment and the unhappiest of unhappy people.
-It would require massive behavioural change that really makes no sense.
+It would require a massive behavioral change that really makes no sense.

 With this in mind, the HPI essentially suggests that developed countries should descend into poverty.

 Conceptually, I like the HPI mandate.
 It’s a noble pursuit and produces thoroughly interesting info.
 So my rant isn’t so much a case of criticism, but rather a long-winded case for suggested improvement.